Gender and children

 Gender expression is how children show their gender.
 This might be through their name, pronouns, clothes, behaviour, hairstyle or voice.

-Almost all children begin expressing their gender identity at around 2-3 years.
+Almost all children begin expressing their gender at around 2-3 years.
 They do this in the way they talk about themselves and through the clothes they choose.
 Children can be very firm about their gender from an early age.
 For example, toddlers often proclaim ‘I’m a boy!’ or ‘I’m a girl!’

 It’s common for all children and teenagers to experiment with gender.
 For example, your daughter might refuse to wear skirts or dresses, or your son might want to play ‘mum’.
 For most children and teenagers, experimenting with gender expression doesn’t mean that they’re trans or gender diverse.
-Children and teenagers can find many ways to express presumed gender.
+Children and teenagers find many ways to express presumed gender.

-A person’s gender identity is different from their sexual orientation, which is to do with romantic or sexual attraction.
+A person’s gender is different from their sexual orientation, which is to do with romantic or sexual attraction.
 It’s also different from having intersex variations.
 This is when people are born with sex characteristics that don’t fit medical and social norms for female and male bodies.

 Gender dysphoria

-But some children do experience gender dysphoria.
+But some children and teenagers do experience gender dysphoria.
 The distress they feel might be related to the way they think and feel about their body.
 It might also be related to things like bullying, stigma or discrimination at school or other places.
 This distress might affect their school life, home life and mental health.

 You can support your child with gender dysphoria by showing that you love and accept them as they are and know themselves to be.
 It’s also good to talk with them about what they’re experiencing.